koba-e964/kobaml/README.md

 * mtl-2.2.1

 ## Others
-**kobaml** is one of many implementations of ML-like languages.
+**melisma** is one of many implementations of ML-like languages.
 Any pull requests, bug reports, and comments are highly appreciated.